When to Signal While Driving

 • Starting off from a parked position

 In these situations, signalling gives other road users a clear indication of your intentions, and helps them anticipate your next move.
-It also helps to reduce confusion and prevent accidents.
+It also reduces confusion and prevents accidents.

 When not to signal

-While signalling is important, there are also situations where it’s not necessary or even discouraged.
+While signalling is a necessity, there are also situations where it’s not necessary or even discouraged.
 These include:

 • When driving on a straight road with no junctions or turns